 Getting Medical Treatment Abroad

 Travelling abroad can be a great adventure.
 But amongst all the excitement, there is a chance you might get sick or have an accident, resulting in the need for medical treatment.
-You might even need treatment as the result of a pre existing medical condition.
+You might even need unexpected emergency treatment as the result of a pre-existing medical condition.

 What do you need to know about getting medical treatment abroad?

 - Make sure you have comprehensive travel insurance.
 Your travel insurance will cover the cost of emergency medical treatment whilst you are abroad.
 Goodtogoinsurance.com can cover you, even if you have a pre existing medical condition.

-- If you will need special medical care while you are abroad (e.g. the use of a dialysis machine) contact the local hospital before you leave to find out if they can meet your needs
+- If you will need special medical care while you are abroad (e.g. the use of a dialysis machine) contact the local hospital before you leave to find out if they can meet your needs. (any costs connected with this will not be covered by insurance)

 - If you take regular medication, make a note of the name of it and translate it into the local language in case you lose it or run out of supplies